HanGuo97/lq-lora/README.md

 ### Saving Quantized Models

-Note that HuggingFace's PEFT library only saves the adapeter parameters.
+Note that HuggingFace's PEFT library only saves the adapter parameters.
 Since LQ-LoRA additionally changes the base model parameters, we need to save the entire weights of the model.

 ```python
 state_dict = model.state_dict()